itprov/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 <img src="./images/traffic5.jpg" alt="Speed limit (30km/h)" width="480">
 <img src="./images/traffic6.jpg" alt="Stop" width="480">

-I resized them to 32x32 and preprocessed them with the same normalizer.
+I resized them to 32x32 and preprocessed them with the same quantile transformer.

 Qualities that might be difficult to classify for these images:
 * First image: similarity of the sign with human form.